justJubair/get-started-with-next.js/README.md

 By default the components in the app directory behaves like a server component, in order to use hooks and add interactivity to a server component you need to use the **use client** keyword at top of the component.

 ---
-#### Now, if we use *use client* at top of the server component it converts into a client component.
+#### Now, if we use **use client** at top of the server component it converts into a client component.
 ![Server component image 04](https://raw.githubusercontent.com/justJubair/get-started-with-next.js/main/src/assets/serverComponent05.png)

 ![Server component image 04](https://raw.githubusercontent.com/justJubair/get-started-with-next.js/main/src/assets/serverComponent06.png)

+---
+The example above is not the best practice to incorporate interactivity into components.
+If you turn a server component in the app directory into a client component it will throw errors in the production.
+The best practice is to create a folder in the src directory as named components and keep all of your client components in that folder.